muhsan-javed/Waves_Of_Food/README.md

-# Waves_Of_Food_With_Admin
+# Waves Of Food

-Food Ordering App with Admin App
+# Food Ordering App with Admin App

-Used Firebase to store restaurant data, Applied MVC pattern design style for client side & server side.
+## Used Firebase to store restaurant data, Applied MVC pattern design style for client side & server side.

-- Provided sign in/sign up function, menu and food list loading, orders management process, and intro sliders for new users.
+- Provided sign-in/sign-up function, menu and food list loading, orders management process, and intro sliders for new users.

 - As I am a android learner myself, all help & contribution is very well appreciated.
 If you find this idea or the underlying code useful, feel free to reuse it in your own projects.